 Mark has received many other prestigious prizes for his work, including a Grammy® nomination for Best Classical Recording, the first Kleban Foundation Award for Lyricist, two Richard Rodgers Awards, three Drama Desk nominations, a Jonathan Larson Performing Arts Foundation Award, a New York Foundation for the Arts Playwriting Fellowship and the first Dominic J. Pelliciotti Award.

 A passionate advocate for contemporary American opera, Mark serves as the librettist mentor in the following organizations that train the next generation of opera writers: American Opera Projects (where he has a chair named after him), Washington National Opera’s American Opera Initiative, American Lyric Theater and the Composer-in-Residence Program for Opera Philadelphia.

 Recordings include: the Grammy®-nominated Volpone, (Wolf Trap Recordings), Later the Same Evening (Albany Records), The Inspector (Wolf Trap Recordings), Bastianello/Lucrezia (Bridge Classical), Rappahannock County (Nonesuch) and Songs from an Unmade Bed (Sh-k-Boom Records).

-Upcoming operas include: The Whole Truth (composer Robert Paterson, UrbanArias 2015), Memory Boy (composer Reinaldo Moya, Minnesota Opera, 2015), Burke+Hare (composer Julian Grant, Music-Theatre Group, 2016), The Shining (composer Paul Moravec, Minnesota Opera, 2016), The Trial of Elizabeth Cree (composer Kevin Puts, Opera Philadelphia, 2017), and Dinner at Eight (composer William Bolcom, Minnesota Opera, 2017),
+Upcoming operas include Memory Boy (composer Reinaldo Moya; Minnesota Opera, 2016), Burke+Hare (composer Julian Grant; Music-Theatre Group, 2016), The Shining (composer Paul Moravec; Minnesota Opera, 2016), Elizabeth Cree (composer Kevin Puts; Opera Philadelphia, 2017), The (R)evolution of Steve Jobs (composer Mason Bates; Santa Fe Opera, 2017) and Dinner at Eight (composer William Bolcom; Minnesota Opera, 2017).